 NOTE 11: The CA configurations are given in Table 5.5A.1-1 or Table 5.5A.2-1 in this specification

-NOTE 12: UL configurations are for non-simultaneous Rx/Tx operation.<<< Unchanged sections omitted >>>
+NOTE 12: UL configurations are for non-simultaneous Rx/Tx operation.

+NOTE X: Minimum requirements for Power Class 2 or Power Class 1.5 are applicable for this inter-band uplink CA with UL MIMO supported in one of the two bands as specified in Table 6.2H.3.1-1.

+NOTE Y: Minimum requirements for Power Class 2 or Power Class 1.5 are applicable for this inter-band uplink CA with Tx diversity supported in one of the two bands as specified in Table 6.2J.3.1-1.

+<<< Unchanged sections omitted >>>

 6.2A.4.1.3 Configured transmitted power for Inter-band CA